Christmas gift ideas for babies and toddlers

-A festive treat with bright, bold illustrations from the creator of Dear Zoo, in Dear Santa little hands can unwrap a present on each page by lifting the flaps to discover what Santa has sent.
+Dear Zoo.
+With Dear Santa, little hands can unwrap a present on each page by lifting the flaps to discover what Santa has sent.
 This children’s Christmas book is a festive classic.

 Join Mary and Joseph on their long journey to Bethlehem and see beautiful baby Jesus in his crib in this sturdy board book ideal for little hands.
 With gentle rhyming text and push, pull and slide tabs, toddlers will enjoy this story of the First Christmas.